 My approach is play music first, then read and write music.
 Just like an infant would speak first, then read and write later.
 It is more effective and smarter.
 Lessons are for all ages and are started off with songs based on their familiarity and strengths.
 Then progressively, I build on their weaknesses and expand their instrument and performance skills.
 The finally, when students are ready, I clearly explain and reveal on the music theory.
 There, their ‘whys’ are answered and ‘oohhhh-that-makes-sense’ are uttered.
 Lessons are progressive and it's not strict on my plan, but on the students' progress.
 Through patience and encouragement, my students enjoy succeeding learning how to play music on their choice of piano or guitar.

 During the first lesson, I care about my students and their parents first; I want to be a friend to both of them.
 At the same time, they'll have a strategical, knowledgeable, and wise teacher.
 I start off with lots of questions about my new students, parents, and their interest.
 I even encourage my students to ask me questions too!!
 I move on in empowering my students to feel comfortable, confident, and fearless - and to enjoy!!
 Can a student learn without believing in themselves?
 Can a student have interest and passion without having fun or with a smile on their face?
 I encourage those important factors.

-After noting down key strengths and weakness, their culture and daily environments, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations and what they enjoy.
+After noting down key strengths and weakness, their culture and daily environments, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations, needs, and what they enjoy.